cwendorf/EASI/A-Functions/README.md

 ### Installation of the Functions

-EASI is not currently on CRAN or compiled as a package, but you can install it by pasting the contents of the [**EASI_FUNCTIONS.R**](https://github.com/cwendorf/EASI/raw/master/A-Functions/EASI_FUNCTIONS.R) file directly into R. This should be done prior to conducting analyses.

-Alternatively, paste the following line into R. The scripts will automatically be available for use in analyses.
+EASI is not currently on CRAN or compiled as a package, but you can install the complete and current version of it by pasting the following line into R. The scripts will automatically be available for use in analyses.
 ```r
 source("http://raw.githubusercontent.com/cwendorf/EASI/master/A-Functions/EASI_FUNCTIONS.R")
 ```

+Alternatively, you can paste the contents of the [**EASI_FUNCTIONS.R**](https://github.com/cwendorf/EASI/raw/master/A-Functions/EASI_FUNCTIONS.R) file directly into R.

 ## Technical Details